Zhengqbbb/cz-git/docs/guide/configuration.md

     "body": "Provide a LONGER description of the change (optional).
 Use \"|\" to break new line:\n", "breaking": "List any BREAKING CHANGES (optional).
-Use \"|\" to break new line:\n", "footerPrefixsSelect": "Select the ISSUES type of changeList by this change (optional):", "customFooterPrefixs": "Input ISSUES Prefix:",
+Use \"|\" to break new line:\n", "footerPrefixsSelect": "Select the ISSUES type of changeList by this change (optional):", "customFooterPrefixs": "Input ISSUES prefix:",
     "footer": "List any ISSUES by this change.
-E.g.: #31, #34, #I972S:\n",
-    "confirmCommit": "Are you sure you want to proceed with the commit above ?"
+E.g.: #31, #34:\n", "confirmCommit": "Are you sure you want to proceed with the commit above?"
   },
   "types": [
     { "value": "feat", "name": "feat:     A new feature", "emoji": ":sparkles:" },